ctb/zounds/README.txt

     could be optimized at the expense of a bit more code complexity in 'zounds-worker'.

- 2. The blastparser library is sloooooow.

- 3. The worker submits the BLAST data to the server directly, without starting a thread.
+ 2. The worker submits the BLAST data to the server directly, without starting a thread.
 This means that if the server or network is really busy, the worker may be network-bound.
 (This should be particularly easy to fix.)